strontic/strontic.github.io/xcyclopedia/library/label.exe-042AE3B5D7DDD4537EA37D29A815A30B.md

 ## Possible Misuse

 *The following table contains possible examples of `label.exe` being misused.
-While `label.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `label.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --